Mark Cuban Warns of Crash that will Kill America’s Colleges

-College education is big business, and with easy Federal loans, prices for everything from tuition to text books is going through the roof.
+A college education is a big business, and with easy Federal student loans, prices for everything from tuition to textbooks are going through the roof.
 Once degreed, the majority of college grads are ill-equipped to handle the current marketplace.
-Many of those who entered college just five years ago simply can’t find work in a 21st century economy that’s imploding on all sides.
+Many of those who entered college just five years ago simply can’t find work in a 21st-century economy that’s imploding on all sides.
 What college grads are left with are massive loans that can’t be repaid and a room in mom and dad’s basement.

 At one time, college was an investment.
 Today, it’s become indentured servitude.

 For parents and teens looking at colleges, we suggest taking a close look at the amount of money that will need to be spent and borrowed, compared to the benefits that will come out of the degree pursued.
 Thirty years ago, a bachelor of business would have been the desired degree to hold.
 In an economy with over 20% unemployed, one must ask: how many business administration and management jobs will there be four or five years from now, especially if we continue to lose production capacity to cheap foreign labor.

 A micro-documentary created earlier this year by Crush the Street exposes this scam:

 The government gladly invests taxpayer dollars into student grants and loans.
 This is what has been driving the increase in college tuition bringing it above and beyond the average student and family.

 For teenagers, the propaganda is so potent that high school students in many cases have blind optimism that they will land their dream career after college and have the income to easily pay off any loan balances that occurred along the way.

 Some graduates are left with over 100,000 in debt and can barely find any job, let alone the one they pictured themselves getting into four years ago.